The Lord is near to all who call on him, to all who call on him in truth. Psalm 145:18

 Athaliah Queen in Judah

 1 Now when Athaliah the mother of Ahaziah saw that her son was dead, she arose and destroyed all the royal offspring.
-2 But Jehosheba, the daughter of king Joram, sister of Ahaziah, took Joash the son of Ahaziah, and stole him away from among the king’s sons who were slain, him and his nurse, and put them in the bedroom; and they hid him from Athaliah, so that he was not slain.
-3 He was with her hidden in the house of the Lord six years while Athaliah reigned over the land.
+2 But Jehosheba, the daughter of king Joram, sister of Ahaziah, took Joash the son of Ahaziah and stole him away from among the king’s sons who were slain, and put him and his nurse in the bedroom.
+They hid him from Athaliah so that he was not slain.
+3 He was with her hidden in the house of the Lord for six years while Athaliah reigned over the land.

 Joash Anointed King in Judah

-9 The captains over hundreds did according to all that Jehoiada the priest commanded; and they each took his men, those who were to come in on the Sabbath, with those who were to go out on the Sabbath, and came to Jehoiada the priest.
-10 The priest delivered to the captains over hundreds the spears and shields that had been king David’s, which were in the house of the Lord.
-11 The guards stood, every man with his weapons in his hand, from the right side of the house to the left side of the house, along by the altar and the house, around the king.
-12 Then he brought out the king’s son, and put the crown on him, and gave him the covenant; and they made him king, and anointed him; and they clapped their hands, and said, “Long live the king!”
+9 The captains over hundreds did according to all that Jehoiada the priest commanded, and they each took his men, those who were to come in on the Sabbath, with those who were to go out on the Sabbath, and came to Jehoiada the priest.
+10 The priest delivered to the captains over hundreds, the spears and shields that had been king David’s, which were in the house of the Lord.
+11 The guards stood, every man with his weapons in his hand, from the right side of the house to the left side of the house, along the altar and the house, around the king.
+12 Then he brought out the king’s son, and put the crown on him and gave him the covenant, and they made him king, and anointed him, and they clapped their hands and said, “Long live the king!”

 The Death of Athaliah

-13 When Athaliah heard the noise of the guard and of the people, she went to the people into the house of the Lord: 14 and she looked, and there the king stood by the pillar, as the tradition was, with the captains and the trumpets by the king; and all the people of the land rejoiced, and blew trumpets.
-Then Athaliah tore her clothes, and cried, “Treason!
+13 When Athaliah heard the noise of the guard and of the people, she went to the people into the house of the Lord, 14 and she looked, and there the king stood by the pillar, as the tradition was, with the captains and the trumpets by the king.
+All the people of the land were rejoicing, and blowing trumpets.
+Then Athaliah tore her clothes and cried, “Treason!
 Treason!”

 Jehoiada Restores the Worship of God